ttambe/AdaptivFloat/README.md

 ## Algorithm

-The base algorithm can be found on the script [`adaptivfloat.py`] file
+The base algorithm can be found in the script [`adaptivfloat.py`](https://github.com/ttambe/AdaptivFloat/blob/master/adaptivfloat.py).

 ## Citation